30 July – 2 August 2021

 - There will be a number of food vendors available catering for carnivores, herbivores and most in between

 - Breakfast, lunch & dinner (and coffee!) is available

 - Don’t forget to hit the supermarket on your way out to pick up snacks!

 - No BYO alcohol is permitted

-- Any alcohol found will be confiscated
+- Any alcohol found during entry, in camp or on person will be confiscated

 - Please advise the crew / medics or security immediately if you see someone who appears to be distressed due to intoxication, anxiety or any other unidentified ailment

 Cash & EFT

 - >Please bring sufficient cash for the weekend

 - There will also be EFTPOS facilities on site